-Government orders social media safety guidelines amid growing fears of toxic effect on health of young people
+Social media guidelines to be drawn up amid fears of impact on young people's mental health

 The Health and Social Care Secretary said he was "very worried" as a father by the growing evidence of the detrimental effect on the health of young people.

-He told the Observer he had instructed Dame Sally Davies, the UK’s chief medical officer, to begin preparing official guidance on safe time limits that would work in a similar way to safe alcohol limits.
+He has instructed Dame Sally Davies, the UK's chief medical officer, to begin preparing official guidance on safe time limits that would work in a similar way to safe alcohol limits.

-Speaking ahead of the start of the party conference in Birmingham, he told the newspaper: “I am, as a father, very worried about the growing evidence of the impact of social media on children’s mental health.
+Mr Hancock told ITV News: "Technology can be a great force for good but it also brings problems and anybody who has children knows that the pressures of using social media are really significant, they're social pressures essentially."

-“Unrestricted use (of social media) by younger children risks being very damaging to their mental health.
+Speaking ahead of the start of the party conference in Birmingham, he told the Observer newspaper: "I am, as a father, very worried about the growing evidence of the impact of social media on children's mental health.

-“So I have asked the chief medical officer to bring forward formal guidance on its use by children.”
+"Unrestricted use (of social media) by younger children risks being very damaging to their mental health."

 Some platforms, including Facebook and Instagram, have moved to mitigate fears of addiction by introducing wellbeing tools that enable users to monitor and restrict their time on the platform.